 That doesn’t make A Bend In The River a great novel for me; I don’t rate its story or characters that high.
 But it is powerful to read.

-Salim is a merchant of Indian heritage who we meet in an unnamed nation located in the African interior, making a nice living off a retail establishment he purchased.
-The advice he got when he bought in was to not wait too long for the best price but sell and move on while he can: “You can always get into those places.
+Salim is a merchant of Indian heritage whom we meet in an unnamed nation located in the African interior, making a nice living off a retail establishment he purchased.
+The advice he got when he bought it was to not wait too long for the best price but sell and move on while he can: “You can always get into those places.
 What is hard is to get out.”

 Salim sees the wisdom of this, especially as things in his adopted nation begin to fall apart.
 Yet he hangs on, registering but ignoring the signs.